TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Inline/Index.rst

          when you edit a product, but of course you don't want to specify contradicting prices for one product (i.e. two different prices for the same customer\_group).
-That's why you would set foreign\_unique to the field name “customer\_group”, to prevent that two prices for the same customer group can be created for one product.
+That's why you would set foreign\_unique to the field name "customer\_group", to prevent that two prices for the same customer group can be created for one product.

    Scope